 The Netherlands must learn from the COVID-19 pandemic and make sure we are better prepared against future pandemics.
 This is one of the main conclusions of a recent survey conducted by Validators.

 Epidemic preparedness is the ability to prevent a dangerous viral outbreak from turning into an epidemic or worse, a pandemic.
-As we saw with COVID-19, vaccines play a central role to combat a health care catastrophe.
+As we saw with COVID-19, vaccines play a central role to combat a healthcare catastrophe.

-Aligning with the recent concerns expressed by the public health service in the Netherlands, 60% of the Dutch population believes that their country, as well as the rest of the international community, were insufficiently prepared to face the COVID-19 pandemic.
+Aligning with the recent concerns expressed by the public health service in the Netherlands, 60% of the Dutch population believes that their country, as well as the rest of the international community, was insufficiently prepared to face the COVID-19 pandemic.